 Access to healthcare in Illinois is shaped by a combination of strong coverage requirements and ongoing efforts to address care gaps.

-Recent laws have expanded insurance coverage for services that are often difficult to access, including fertility treatments such as IVF and menopause-related care, such as clinical visits and treatment for symptoms.
+Laws in 2026 have expanded insurance coverage for services that are often difficult to access, including fertility treatments such as IVF and menopause-related care.
+Regarding the latter, Illinois was one of the first states to adopt comprehensive menopause coverage standards.

 Illinois has also taken steps to improve maternal health outcomes, including the extension of Medicaid coverage for postpartum care and investing in home visiting programs that support patients during and after pregnancy.